gaby64/notes/ebb42.md

 The EBB42 is now flashed and ready to be connected over CAN.

 WARNING: You should have removed the jumper on vbus after flashing was completed and the device is disconnected.

+sudo nano /etc/network/interfaces.d/can0

+allow-hotplug can0
+iface can0 can static
+        bitrate 500000
+        up ifconfig $IFACE txqueuelen 256

+sudo ip link set up can0